Cherry Rootstock and Pollination Information

 GISELA #5 DWARF

 The growth habit on this rootstock is more spreading than upright, a desirable trait for cherries.
 Anchorage is only fair, so staking is a necessity.
 Remember the stake is extremely valuable for tying up branches at young age that are laden with fruit.
 10′ spacing.
-Properly maintained it can easily be kept under 9′-10′, and tart cherries under 8′.
+Properly maintained sweet cherries can easily be kept under 9′-10′, and tart cherries under 8′.
 Also suitable for trellis training, including UFO Cherry Systems.

 A semi-dwarf rootstock that is somewhat tolerant of heavy or wet soils.
 Vigorous sweet cherries on Mazzard will become large trees if not pruned.
 Well anchored, so only initial staking needed.
 Properly maintained trees can be kept to 15′-18′.
 Limited varieties available.